mvolkmann/blog/src/jq.md

 Often this is not formatted for human readability and all the data is on a single line with no added spaces.
 The tool {% aTargetBlank "https://stedolan.github.io/jq/", "jq" %}
-helps with this.
+helps with this and does much more.

+jq is implemented in C.

-jq pretty-prints JSON data.
+The basic functionality of jq is to pretty-print JSON data.
-It can also filter, sort, and transform the data.
+But can also filter, sort, and transform JSON data.

 jq is practically a programming language.
-It has a long list of features including types, conditionals, regular expressions, math functions, custom function definitions, streaming, and more
+It has a long list of features including types, conditionals, regular expressions, math functions, custom function definitions, streaming, and more.

 ## Resources